 Restoring the Heath Hen – a species of Prairie chicken that went extinct in 1932 – to the sand plains of the Northeast United States has the potential to revitalize the conservation of this unique habitat.
+With a new partner, Texas A&M University, Revive & Restore’s Heath Hen de-extinction project is now moving forward with Phase 2 research.
 The innovative science required to bring back the Heath Hen could be transferrable way beyond the regional conservation benefits, opening the door to genetic rescue for all wild bird species.
+Read our Progress to Date here.

 About This Project

-Conservationists have worked for decades to restore and maintain globally-rare sandplain grasslands and heathlands on the Massachusetts Islands.
-These habitats need disturbance in the form of fire, grazing, or ocean salt spray to maintain their structure and the dozens of rare species that live there.
-Sandplain grasslands are home to many diverse and rare species.
+Conservationists have worked for decades to restore and maintain globally-rare sandplain grasslands and heathlands on the Massachusetts Islands, home to many rare species.
+These habitats need disturbance in the form of fire, grazing, or ocean salt spray to maintain their structure and biodiversity.

-The primary reason Heath Hen de-extinction is more preferable than other forms of ecological replacement comes down to one key trait: reproductive viability.
-It’s closest relative, the Greater Prairie Chicken, could never successfully colonize New England habitats, particularly on the small Massachusetts islands.
-Greater Prairie Chickens require large, diverse populations with expansive grassland habitats and lekking grounds in order to thrive; they cannot live in small isolated pockets of habitat at low numbers.
-This is a major problem for the management of Midwestern populations of Greater Prairie Chickens, which are in constant need of supplemental birds from larger flocks in Kansas and Nebraska; without periodic augmentation, these isolated populations spiral rapidly into extinction.
+The primary reason Heath Hen de-extinction is more preferable than other forms of ecological replacement comes down to population viability.
+Its closest relatives, prairie chickens, require large, diverse populations with expansive grassland habitats and lekking grounds in order to thrive; they cannot live in small isolated pockets of habitat at low numbers.
+This is a major problem for the management of Midwestern populations of greater prairie chickens, which are in constant need of supplemental birds from larger flocks in Kansas and Nebraska.
+Without periodic augmentative genetic rescue, these isolated populations spiral rapidly into extinction.
+This is why historic transplants of prairie chickens to New England repeatedly failed.

-The same extinction spiral would ensue for any New England prairie chicken flock separated from other grassland habitats by expansive forests.
-However, the Heath Hen thrived over the scattered grasslands of New England for tens of thousands of years.
-How did they do it when their living relatives struggle under the same conditions?
-The Heath Hen must have possessed genetic differences in behavior, dispersal, and perhaps habitat exploitation that allowed them to be a common dominant game bird of the historic New England landscape.
-The Heath Hen may also have possessed differences in fertility genes or fewer deleterious genes capable of being exacerbated by inbreeding.
-Discovering the genetic foundations of the Heath Hens adaptation to its habitat is the beginning step towards de-extinction.
+How did Heath Hens thrive in small flocks when their living relatives struggle under the same conditions?
+The Heath Hen must have exhibited differences in behavior, dispersal, and perhaps habitat exploitation.
+Heath Hens may have had differences in fertility genes or fewer deleterious genes, lending to inbreeding problems.
+Discovering the genetic foundations of the Heath Hens adaptation to its habitat is key to its de-extinction.

 Phases of Heath Hen De-Extinction